 CCM (Certified Case Manager)

-This certification exam is administered by the Commission for Case Manager Certification and is considered the gold standard of case management certifications.
-It is also the most popular with over 45,000 board-certified case managers to date.
-This certification is inclusive of all case managers no matter their work setting or credentials as long as they have a license that allows them to conduct an independent assessment of the client.
+This certification is the only cross-setting, cross-discipline case manager credential for healthcare and related fields that is accredited by the National Commission for Certifying Agencies (NCCA).
+It is inclusive of all case managers no matter the work setting or credentials as long as they have a license that allows them to conduct an independent assessment of the client.
 This makes it very popular with case managers today who are interested in career advancement and know the importance of making themselves more marketable.

 Eligibility

-(1) a current, active and unrestricted licensure or certification in a health or human services discipline such as RN, LCSW, CRC, PT, OT, ST, RT, and CDMS.
+(1) a current, active, and unrestricted licensure or certification in a health or human services discipline such as RN, LCSW, CRC, Rx, PT, OT, ST, RT, and CDMS among others.

 OR

-(2) a Bachelor’s or Master’s degree in nursing, social work, or other health and human services discipline and have completed supervised field experience in case management, health, or behavioral health.
+(2) a Bachelor’s or Master’s degree in a health or human services discipline from an accredited institution in which they have completed supervised field experience in case management, health, or behavioral health.

 Employment Requirements